All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do GLP-1 medications reduce the desire to drink alcohol?

 GLP-1 receptors are found in brain regions that control reward and motivation.
 When activated, they appear to reduce the dopamine response to rewarding substances like alcohol.
 This may lower the intensity of cravings and make it easier to drink less.
-However, the exact mechanism in humans is still being studied.
+But the exact mechanism in humans is still being studied.

 Which GLP-1 medication shows the most promise for addiction research?